kaiqichee/java/README.md

 # java
-All projects written in Java \n
+All projects written in Java.
 Folders and zip files of the same name contain the same files